mapocalypse/random-game-js/README.md

 # Click Game
-Exercise developed during the first module of the UPskill course.
+Exercise focused mainly on JavaScript developed during the first module of the UPskill course.

 ## Rules
 - If the number is on the opponent's board, the player gets that number of points and the corresponding block is eliminated from the opponent's board